SIROCCO: A Publicly Available Monte Carlo Ionization and Radiative Transfer Code for Astrophysical Outflows: Radiation Sources and Sinks

 \subsection{Other sinks of radiation}

 At present, there are relatively few sinks of radiation in \xcode.
 As mentioned above, a surface, such as the disc or compact object, can be a sink of energy depending on the choice of surface reflection treatment.
 In addition, we choose to destroy energy packets if they scatter excessively (typically more than 2000 times) or if their weight drops below a critical threshold.
-However, perhaps the most common sink for radiative energy is adiabatic cooling, an energy loss that occurs when streamlines in a flow diverge ($\nabla \cdot \boldsymbol{v}>0$).
+However, perhaps the most common sink for radiative energy is adiabatic cooling of the gas, an energy loss that occurs when streamlines in a flow diverge ($\nabla \cdot \boldsymbol{v}>0$).
 This effect amounts to a loss of energy from the thermal pool.
-The rate at which energy is gained or lost is given by $P (\nabla \cdot \boldsymbol{v})$, where $P$ is the pressure and $\boldsymbol{v}$ is the local velocity.
-To account for adiabatic cooling, we destroy a certain proportion of packets when they become $k$-packets after an interaction, with a probability set by the relative cooling rate.
+The rate at which energy is gained or lost is given by $P (\nabla \cdot \boldsymbol{v})$, where $P$ is the gas pressure and $\boldsymbol{v}$ is the local velocity.
+To account for adiabatic cooling, we destroy a certain proportion of packets when they become $k$-packets after an interaction, with a probability set by the adiabatic cooling rate divided by the total cooling rate (see equations~1 and 2 of \citealt{matthews16}).
 We do not currently generate additional $k$-packets due to adiabatic heating in a flow with negative velocity divergence, but this effect could in principle be included along with any non-radiative process.
 Accounting for adiabatic heating and cooling is slightly simpler in classic mode, because we generate wind photons at the beginning of each cycle, with the number of photons per cell being proportional to the emissivity.
 In this case, the energy loss or gain is accounted for implicitly.
 This is because the total cooling is iteratively adjusted to match the total heating in a cell (see section~\ref{sec:ionization}), but without energy packets being explicitly generated or destroyed to represent adiabatic heating or cooling.